yamirghofran/ReportCards-Guides/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Subjects" icon="installation" href="/docs/subjects" description="Create and configure the subjects you teach." /%}
+{% quick-link title="Subjects" href="/docs/subjects" description="Create and configure the subjects you teach." /%}

-{% quick-link title="Classes" icon="presets" href="/docs/classes" description="Create and set up all the classes that you teach." /%}
+{% quick-link title="Classes" href="/docs/classes" description="Create and set up all the classes that you teach." /%}

-{% quick-link title="Report Cards" icon="plugins" href="/docs/report-cards" description="Report cards that are emailed to your students." /%}
+{% quick-link title="Report Cards" href="/docs/report-cards" description="Report cards that are emailed to your students." /%}

-{% quick-link title="Grading Process" icon="theming" href="/docs/grading" description="Learn the smooth and intuitive grading process." /%}
+{% quick-link title="Grading Process" href="/docs/grading" description="Learn the smooth and intuitive grading process." /%}

 {% /quick-links %}